 Taxonomy is where it gets a little detailed, but it is worth knowing because it firmly places vultures on the bird family tree, not anywhere near mammals or reptiles.

 There are 22 species of vultures total, and they split into two distinct groups based on geography and evolutionary history.
 Old World vultures (found in Europe, Africa, and Asia) belong to the family Accipitridae within the order Accipitriformes, the same broad group that contains hawks and eagles.
 New World vultures (found in the Americas) are classified in the family Cathartidae, placed in the order Cathartiformes.
-A 2025 Journal of Ornithology paper confirmed that these two orders are actually sister groups, meaning they are closely related despite having evolved their scavenging lifestyle independently.
-That convergent evolution is exactly why both groups ended up with similar-looking bare heads: it is a useful trait for an animal that regularly buries its face in a carcass, and evolution arrived at the same solution twice.

 The U.S. Fish and Wildlife Service taxonomic tree places New World vultures (genus Cathartes and others) explicitly within the avian lineage.
 Molecular studies using mitochondrial DNA sequences have confirmed these relationships at the genetic level, going well beyond what you can see with your eyes.